Ir al contenido principal

 Chero Bandhavano

-Everybody showers rice on you that signifies love and abundance to bless the couple.
+Everybody showers rice on you which signifies love and abundance to bless the couple.

 Hath Borvanu